Check out my Vegan For 30 Days program with meal plans, recipes, tips and motivation – all for just $1/day.

 If you’re an athlete or following an exercise regimen, don’t worry about missing out on building muscle or keeping up with the competition.
 Research says you’ll do just as well – and sometimes, even better – than athletes who consume meat.
 I completed a triathlon when I was 7 months pregnant with my second child while being vegan!
 Other triathletes who were meat eaters and not pregnant were trying to keep up.

-Vegan athletes have recently been coming into the spotlight, including world record holding strongman Patrik Baboumian, U.S. Olympian Dotsie Bausch, record-holding ultramarathoner Scott Jurek, Australian track champion Morgan Mitchell, and many more.
-I recommend watching the recent documentary Game Changers (available on Netflix) to learn how veganism helped them become elite athletes.
+Plant-based athletes have recently been coming into the spotlight, including world record holding strongman Patrik Baboumian, U.S. Olympian Dotsie Bausch, record-holding ultramarathoner Scott Jurek, Australian track champion Morgan Mitchell, and many more.
+I recommend watching the recent documentary Game Changers (available on Netflix) to learn how eating whole-food plant-based helped them become elite athletes.

 Here are some top plant sources of protein: